nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * tag: `t/[tag name]`
 * insurance plan name: `plan/[plan name]`

-Lists all clients that have a matching tag.
+Lists all of your clients that has attributes that match your search keywords.

 Only tags that are exactly the same will be matched.